 On days when students are required to be in-person, they are required to be on time to school.
-Students late to school - excused or unexcused - who arrive after 8:00 a.m. must go to the Main Office to sign in, before proceeding to their classroom.
+Students late to school - excused or unexcused - must go to the Main Office to sign in, before proceeding to their classroom.
 Students who arrive late may proceed to class after checking in and getting their temperature taken.
 Please note that oftentimes, different clocks and watches vary in the time they read by seconds or even minutes.
 To that end, whether a student is late or not will be based off of the clocks at Coney Island Prep to ensure consistency and fairness.